Westminster-Astronomical-Society/WASI_Website/content/post/observing-challenge-2025-08-01/index.md

 what you are observing!
 Caph

-[^1]: From the Turkish word 'kara-kulac', the Caracal or Perian (Desert) Lynx 'Caracal' description from Wikipedia: "Typically nocturnal, the caracal is highly secretive and difficult to observe.
+[^1]: From the Turkish word 'kara-kulac', the Caracal or Persian (Desert) Lynx 'Caracal' description from Wikipedia: "Typically nocturnal, the caracal is highly secretive and difficult to observe.
 It lives mainly alone or in pairs."
 (I kid you not...)